CommitHub/CommitHub-Blog/src/pages/blogs/03-27-2020-quantum-computers-explained/index.md

 <img class="section-jumbo" src="https://commithub.s3.us-east-2.amazonaws.com/blog-posts/quantum-computers-explained/crypto.jpg" alt="Cryptography" />

 Quantum computers can easily break many of our cryptographic systems by using <a href="https://en.wikipedia.org/wiki/Shor%27s_algorithm" rel="noopener" target="_blank">Shor's Algorithm</a>.
-Integer factorization is used for the security of public-key cryptographic systems, and it's believed that it’s unfeasible for classical computers to crack the problem due to computational limitations.
+Integer factorization is used for the security of public-key cryptographic systems, and it's believed that it’s unfeasible for classical computers to crack the problem owing to computational limitations.
 Meanwhile, quantum computers using the aforementioned algorithm can find the factors and solve the problem.

 #### Solving Linear Equations